lzhoang2801/OpCore-Simplify/README.md

 6. **Preview OpenCore EFI Results**:
    - Review the generated OpenCore EFI for your hardware.
-   - Make sure to read any green-highlighted lines (in parentheses).
+   - Make sure to read any cyan-highlighted lines (in parentheses).

 7. **USB Mapping**: Use USBToolBox with the 'Use Native Class' option enabled to map USBs and add the resulting kext to `OC/Kexts`.